-- Taking this medicine late in pregnancy may raise the chance of breathing or feeding problems, low body temperature, or withdrawal symptoms in the newborn.
+- Taking sertraline oral liquid late in pregnancy may raise the chance of breathing or feeding problems, low body temperature, or withdrawal symptoms in the newborn.
 Talk with the doctor.

 - Tell your doctor if you are breast-feeding.
 You will need to talk about any risks to your baby.